thoughtspot/thoughtspot.github.io/_release/fixed.md

 - A cluster can't be stopped if nodes are down
 - Names cannot be updated in a pivot table.
 - Sankey chart shows incorrect values.
-- Users who don't have edit permission on a table visualization of a pinboard do not have the option to remove a column.
+- Users who don't have edit permission on a table visualization of a Pinboard do not have the option to remove a column.
 - Sankey chart does not load.
 - Teradata connection in DataFlow cannot preview any tables.
 - SpotIQ doesn't display "analyses" after an analysis is run.